-Both Great Neck and Long Island Restaurant Week should be celebrated every week during the year.
-In these difficult economic times, it is especially important to patronize your local neighborhood restaurant.
-There are so many great restaurants within the heart of our main commercial artery along Middle Neck Road, in various villages from Great Neck Plaza to Kings Point, and along Northern Boulevard.
+In these difficult economic times, it is especially important to patronize your local neighborhood businesses.
+There are so many great local businesses along Middle Neck Road, and in various villages from Great Neck Plaza to Kings